-The PHY scale measures a youngster'sappraisal of his or her physical appearance, aswell as attributes such as leadership and theability to express ideas.
+The PHY scale measures a youngster's appraisal of his or her physical appearance, as well as attributes such as leadership and the ability to express ideas.
 This child's PHY scoreof 45Tis in the Average range.
-He seems tohave relatively balanced feelings about hisphysical appearance and strength.
-His specificpositive and negative self-appraisals can be discerned by examining the item responses.
-This pattern of responses is similar to that of the typical student in the Piers-Harris 2 standardization sample.
+He seems to have relatively balanced feelings about hisphysical appearance and strength.
+His specific positive and negative self-appraisals can be discerned by examining the item responses.
+This pattern of responses is similar to that of student Piers-Harris thetypical in the 2standardization sample.